ixa-ehu/ixa-pipe-pos/README.md

 java -jar $PATH/target/ixa-pipe-pos-1.0.jar -help
 ````

-for more options running the module
+for more options running the module such as lemmatization methods.

 GENERATING JAVADOC